vburckhardt/terraform-ibm-base-ocp-vpc/README.md

     - `Administrator` platform access
     - `Manager` service access

-Optionally, you need the following permissions to attach Access Management tags to resources in this module.
+Optionally, you need the following permissions to attach Access Management tags to resources in this module:

 - IAM Services
   - **Tagging** service